Taras Ilnytskyi

-Taras Ilnytskyi (Тарас Іванович Ільницький; born 4 March 1983) is a Ukrainian football manager and former defender, most recently in charge of Polish club Polonia Przemyśl.
+Taras Ilnytskyi (Тарас Іванович Ільницький; born 4 March 1983) is a Ukrainian football manager and former player who played as a defender.
+He is currently in charge of Polish club Sokół Sieniawa.

-Career
+Playing career

-Born in Burshtyn in Prykarpattia, Ilnytskyi is a product of FC Dynamo Kyiv football academy.
-However his first professional experience he received playing for club Enerhetyk from his hometown.
-His debut in the Ukrainian Premier League he made with FC Zakarpattia Uzhhorod in 2004, with which he earned promotion in previous season.
-Since then and until 2009 Ilnytskyi played at the Ukrainian top league.
+Born in Burshtyn in Prykarpattia, Ilnytskyi is a product of Dynamo Kyiv's academy.
+He made his first professional appearances of his career playing for his hometown club Enerhetyk Burshtyn.
+He made his Ukrainian Premier League debut with Zakarpattia Uzhhorod in 2004, with whom he earned promotion in the previous season.
+He continued playing in the Ukrainian top-flight until 2009 for Zakarapattia, Arsenal Kyiv and Tavriya Simferopol.

-In 2013 Ilnytskyi returned for short period of time to professional football playing for new Crimean club Zhemchuzhyna, after which he retired.
+In 2013, Ilnytskyi returned to professional football and joined Crimean club Zhemchuzhyna Yalta, before retiring shortly after.

+Managerial career

-In summer of 2014 he joined the Dynamo football academy as a coach.
-In 2016 Ilnytskyi was a senior coach of FC Arsenal Kyiv U-19 team.
-Since October 2018 he manages Chaika from the Kyiv suburbs.
+In summer of 2014, Ilnytskyi joined Dynamo Kyiv's academy as a coach.
+In 2016, Ilnytskyi became head coach of Arsenal Kyiv's under-19 team.
+From October 2018 to 2020, he managed Chaika Petropavlivska Borshchahivka.

-In 2019 Ilnytskyi was distinguished with the coach of the round honor in the Ukrainian Second League.
+In 2019, Ilnytskyi was distinguished with the Ukrainian Second League coach of the round honour.

-On 17 July 2023, he was appointed manager of Polish IV liga side Polonia Przemyśl.
+On 17 July 2023, Ilnytskyi was appointed manager of Polish IV liga side Polonia Przemyśl.
 He was dismissed on 30 April 2024, with the team placed 16th out of 18.

+In February 2025, Ilnytskyi was hired as head coach of Polish regional league club Sanoczanka Święte.
+On 23 December 2025, he was appointed manager of fellow regional league side Sokół Sieniawa.